Markos Botsaris: Dictionary

+According to Doris Kyriazis, the dictionary of Botsaris belongs to the pre-ethnic phase of the history of the Balkans.
+Jochalas noticing that some Greek words are translated into Albanian in more than one way, believes that Botsaris was writing the Greek words and the elders were translating into Albanian.
+He thinks that many of the entries seem unlikely to be useful for the Souliotes or the Albanians of that time and circumstances, and as such the dictionary was composed after Pouqueville's initiative, possibly as a source for a future French-Albanian dictionary.

 Legacy

 Many Philhellenes visiting Greece had admired Botsaris' courage and numerous poets wrote poems about him.
 American poet Fitz-Greene Halleck wrote a poem entitled Marco Bozzaris, Juste Olivier also wrote an award-winning poem for him, in 1825.
 The national poet of Greece, Dionysios Solomos, composed a poem titled "On Markos Botsaris", in which he likens the mourning over Botsaris' body to the lamentation of Hector, as described in the last book of the Iliad.
+Markos is honoured in poems of Kalvos, Palamas, Balaorites as well as in plays of Zampelios, Alkeos and Soutsos.
+In Greek music, the Zakynthian composer Pavlos Carrer composed in 1858 the opera "Marco Bozzari" to his honour.
+In 1858 excerpts from the opera were performed in Athens in the presence of King Otto.
+The monthly periodical Apollon, based in Piraeus, published a poem in May 1889 in honour of the Princess Alexandra on the occasion of her engagement to the son of the Russian emperor, Alexander II.
+The 13-pages poem was written in Albanian, with the Greek translation placed in the adjacent column and with the following frontispiece: "I extol you in Albanian, in a heroic language, which was spoken by the admiral Miaoulis, Botsaris and all of Souli'".

 His memory is still celebrated in popular ballads in Greece.
 The Greek Vlachs also sing the heroic deeds of Markos Botsaris, in Greek language.
 Another mid 19th c.
 Greek song from Epirus mentions Botsaris' widow lamenting the loss of her husband.

-Markos is honoured in poems of Kalvos, Palamas, Balaorites as well as in plays of Zampelios, Alkeos and Soutsos.
-In Greek music, the Zakynthian composer Pavlos Carrer composed in 1858 the opera "Marco Bozzari" to his honour.
-In 1858 excerpts from the opera were performed in Athens in the presence of King Otto.
-Also, there are several folk songs dedicated to Botsaris, like a Tsamiko from Central Greece, named (Song) Of Markos Botsaris (του Μάρκου Μπότσαρη), and from the Greek minority of southern Albania (Καημένε Μάρκο Μπότσαρη).
+Also, there are several folk songs dedicated to Botsaris, including a Tsamiko from Central Greece, named (Song) Of Markos Botsaris (του Μάρκου Μπότσαρη), and from the Greek minority of southern Albania (Καημένε Μάρκο Μπότσαρη).
 Popular dramas and school plays were written soon after his death.
 The Song of Marko Boçari is an Albanian folk song of the 19th century that narrates and laments his death.

 Botsaris was depicted on the reverse of the Greek 50 lepta coin of 1976–2001.
 He often adorns posters in Greek classrooms, government offices, and military barracks, as a member of the Greek pantheon of national heroes.

+Botzaris station in Paris, France is named after him.